Rafael Devers Preview, Player Props: Red Sox vs. Astros

 - The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.

-- The Astros' 3.83 team ERA ranks fourth among all league pitching staffs.
+- The Astros have the sixth-ranked team ERA among all MLB pitching staffs (3.85).

-- Astros pitchers combine to surrender 154 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Astros pitchers combine to give up 155 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The Astros will send Urquidy (2-3) to the mound for his ninth start of the season.
-He is 2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched.
+- The Astros are sending France (9-4) to the mound for his 18th start of the season as he goes for his 10th win.
+He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.

-- His most recent appearance came in relief on Saturday when the right-hander tossed two scoreless innings against the Seattle Mariners while giving up two hits.
+- The righty last appeared on Saturday against the Seattle Mariners, when he went six innings, allowing two earned runs while giving up seven hits.

-- The 28-year-old has an ERA of 5.21, with 8.1 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .273 batting average against him.
+- In 18 games this season, the 28-year-old has a 2.75 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.